znsstudio/Sample-Kendo-UI-Professional/README.md

 This demo app is a hybrid mobile app with rich HTML5-based data visualization, developed with Kendo UI Professional.
 It provides a pie chart, a stock chart, a gauge and a QR code generator.

-> *Last updated:* May 29, 2015
->
 > *Supported mobile platforms:* iOS, Android, Windows Phone
 >
 > *Developed with:* Apache Cordova 3.7.0

-### Limitations

-This demo app does not include Kendo UI Professional.
-You need to manually include it in your project.
-For more information, see the **Configure the sample app** section for your AppBuilder client below.

 ### Showcased APIs